jshleap/CristescuLab_misc/Tutorials/NGS_QC/README.md

 ### Per Base Sequence Quality

 It's name is self explanatory.
 This module evaluates the quality at each base for all reads.
-FastQC gives you a
+FastQC gives you a box plot of the qualities, representing the inter-quartile range (25-75%) (yellow box)

 ## Rename a file